IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ## Non-discrimination

-Non-discrimination is a fundamental principle of human rights which is incorporated into the International Covenant on Civil and Political Rights.
+Non-discrimination is a fundamental principle of human rights which is incorporated into the *International Covenant on Civil and Political Rights*.
 For example, Article 2 requires States to ensure all the rights in the Covenant are recognised without distinction of any kind.
 Article 20 requires states to prohibit incitement to discrimination on racial or religious grounds.
 Article 26 prohibits discrimination and requires States to guarantee equal and effective protection against discrimination.

 Although the *International Covenant on Civil and Political Rights* does not define discrimination, the Human Rights Committee has clarified the meaning in General Comment 18: